-With this in mind, we have developed comprehensive work-life integration, emotional and social support programs that are innovative and that meet the needs of today’s talent and employee pools, while enhancing our reputation as an employer of choice.
-We offer an environment that supports employees emotionally and that socially increases employee engagement and team cohesiveness in the short-term and leads to reduced absenteeism, increased productivity, and improved corporate image in the longer term.
+With this in mind, we have developed comprehensive, innovative emotional and social support programs that meet the needs of our talent.
+We offer an environment intended to support employee engagement and team cohesiveness, which leads to reduced absenteeism and increased productivity.

 Global Flexible Work Arrangements

 We believe flexible work arrangements offer a different way of working, and have the potential to enhance employees’ commitment to the company, increase productivity and make employee teams more competitive.
 The company has had a flexible work arrangement policy globally since 2008.

 In developing our global flexible work arrangement policy, we’ve challenged traditional assumptions about where and how work can and must be done.
 Flexibility reflects our belief that job effectiveness is determined by employee performance and results, not by the number of hours one is seen in the office.
 What is produced or accomplished is more important than when or where the work is done.